Tuhaj/Chess-Clock/README.md

   This double timer can help you while playing board games like chess, scrabble etc.

 Short list of what it does:
-  - changes the player on one click or pressing "space";
+  - changes the player and starts counting time for the another one on one click or pressing "space";
+  - sets time from clicking desired clock field;
-  - sets time in minutes but counts also decimals;
+  - counts decimals;
+  - counts last move duration;
   - adds time for move - click "bonus" or just press "b";
   - it is possible to use on iPhone and iPad, probably also on other mobile devices;
-  - to reset the timer just click again "time" or press "s".
+  - to reset the timer click the top right button.

-Please contact me if you find any bugs or if you see a need for further improvements.
+Please contact me, or make pull requests if you find any bugs or if you see a need for further improvements.
 The code's logic enables adding more timers and players.
 If you need some parts of the code or part of it don't ask and just go ahead.
 Happy playing!